CDC: Suicide rates increased 70 percent among youth from 2006 to 2016

 “In all my years of community mental health, I’ve never once been afraid to open my email in the morning,” Tim DeWeese said.
 “Today I’m afraid to open my email to see that someone else has committed suicide or that there’s been another homicide or there’s been another shooting."

-For more than 20 years, DeWeese has been with Johnson County Mental Health, and has seen vast changes from the time he’s started.
+For more than 20 years, DeWeese has been with Johnson County Mental Health in Kansas, and has seen vast changes from the time he’s started.

 “It seems like we can’t go a week or a couple days without seeing something, so that’s the hardest part,” DeWeese said.